-Invoicing and payment processes are significantly vulnerable to breakdowns without automation on the front end of the ordering process.
-Gaps in automation can also impact critical processes to optimize cash flow.
+BENEFITS Reduced manual errors and increased accuracy 62% Cost savings over time through increased efficiency 62% Improved communication and coordination with hospitals and health systems 53% Enhanced visibility and tracking of orders in real-time 53% Faster order processing and fulfillment 45% Increased customer satisfaction due to faster and more reliable service 42% Improved employee satisfaction 32% on the front end of the ordering process.
+Gaps in automation can also impact cash flow optimization.
 Currently, invoicing and payment processes are largely manual for many suppliers, with only 11% of respondents indicating they are fully automated in this area.
 Only 2% indicate excellent performance for invoice and payment processes today.